vassiliphilippov/vassiliphilippov.github.io/education/1-education-as-medicine.md

 It made classrooms feel less rigid and more creative.
 Teachers embraced it.
 Textbook publishers profited from it.
-* In 1980, 44% of U.S. students performed below basic literacy levels.
+* In 1980, 44% of U.S. students performed below basic literacy levels[^naep1995].
 * By 2000, the National Reading Panel confirmed that explicit phonics instruction was essential for strong literacy skills.
-* By 2022, despite decades of evidence, only 35% of American students read proficiently.
+* By 2022, despite decades of evidence, only 35% of American students read proficiently[^nationsreportcard2022].

 While some districts have embraced phonics, national adoption remains inconsistent.